 The processing time is between six to eight weeks.

-Once the visa is authorized, you need to receive an entry visa in your passport.
+Once the work permit is authorized, you need to receive an entry visa in your passport.
 (Refer to paragraph 5 in the brochure.)

 Please send the following documents to the Consulate General processing your file: